teamconclude/blueprints/README.md

 - Conclude will create an incident *activity* in the #\_incidents-1 (-2, -3, ...) channel.
 - \#incidents is the parent channel and #\_incidents-1 is the activity channel.

-## The Basic Blueprint
+## The Default Blueprint

-If you don't install a blueprint in a channel, it will have the *basic* blueprint set by default.
-It consists of three attributes:
+If you don't install a blueprint in a channel, it will have the default blueprint, called *basic*.
+This is a generic blueprint meant for basic activities.

+The basic blueprint consists of three attributes:
-- A mandatory *title* that contains the subject of a basic activity.
+- A mandatory **title** that contains a short subject text describing the activity.
-- An optional *body* field that contains a detailed text.
+- An optional **body** field that contains a longer text for providing more detail.
-- An optional *conclusion* field with the conclusion text.
+- An optional **conclusion** field with the conclusion text.

 ```json
 {